A Criterion for Decoding on the BSC: List decoding for transitive codes

-\section{List Decoding for Transitive Codes}
+\section{List decoding for transitive codes}

 We now turn to proving Theorem \ref{thmtransitivelist}.
-Recall that in section \ref{weightdecoding} we bounded the minimum size for the decoding list of a linear code in terms of the weight distribution of its dual code.
-But as we mentioned in the preliminaries, the dual code of a transitive code is also transitive.
-For any transitive linear code $C$, we can thus apply our Theorem \ref{probtransitive} for the weight distribution of $C^\perp$ to get an exponential bound on the size of the decoding list for $C$.
-We restate and prove Theorem \ref{thmtransitivelist} below: \begin{theorem*} Fix some $\epsilon\in(0,\frac{1}{2})$, $\eta\in(0,1)$, and $N> \left(\frac{5}{\epsilon}\right)^{20}$.
-Then for any transitive linear code $C\subseteq\F_2^N$ of dimension $\textnormal{dim }C=\eta N$, there exists a function $T$ mapping every $x\in\F_2^N$ to a subset $T(x)\subseteq C$ of size
+In section \ref{weightdecoding}, we bounded the minimum size for the decoding list of a linear code in terms of the weight distribution of its dual code.
+But as we stated in Claim \ref{dualtransitive}, the dual code of a transitive code is also transitive.
+For any transitive linear code $C$, we can thus apply our Theorem \ref{probtransitive} for the weight distribution of $C^\perp$ to get a bound on the size of the decoding list for $C$.
+We restate and prove our Theorem \ref{thmtransitivelist} below.